 At stake in the ongoing debate about the CAP post-2020 are the future of farming and the legitimacy of the EU’s biggest policy instrument.
 What we need is radical reform: a clean break from the social and environmental disaster that is the old CAP and a shift to effective support for small farmers and an ‘ecological transition’ that rewards farmers for environmental delivery in the form of sustainable production and sustainable land management.

-With and as the biodiversity and climate crisis deepens, the need for today’s decision-makers to wake up to the environmental challenge staring them in the face has never been greater.
+With evidence of ecological collapse in farmland mounting and as the biodiversity and climate crisis deepens, the need for today’s decision-makers to wake up to the environmental challenge staring them in the face has never been greater.

 There are positives.
 The European parliament has called for a CAP that supports a transition to environmentally friendly farming and the EU Court of Auditors has issued a timely reality check.
 But then we also have bickering EU Agriculture Ministers coming out with incoherent and frankly surreal position statements.